13emilygriffith/KProcessModel/README.md

 # KProcessModel (KPM)

 This repository contains the notebook used to create and implement KPM.

 In the `Notebooks` folder, `KPM_old.ipynb` is a deprecated version of the KPM code, but contains some commit history. `KPM.ipynb` is the final version of the code used in Griffith et al. (2023b).

 The `Paper` folder contains the latex files and figures needed to reproduce our article.

+The `Tables` folder contains fits files of the tables found in Griffith et al. (2023b).